The-DigitalAcademy/No_Name-Data-Visualization-and-Analysis---Airbnb_lisbon-/README.md

 ## General Info

-This is a visualization and analysis for an airbnb in Lisbon
+This is a visualization and analysis for an airbnb in Lisbon and New York

 ## Technologies used

+Python

+SAS

 ## Project staus